 - Join our Career Closet team (help us shop for and/or solicit donations)

 - Become a Hand Up business partner (hire/consider hiring our program participants; click here for a list of current business partners)

 The One Village One Family (OVOF) program empowers families who are homeless to regain stability, secure permanent housing and achieve self-sufficiency.
 OVOF matches families experiencing homelessness with volunteer mentor teams, or “villages.”
 Those villages raise money to help families get into housing (e.g. security deposit) and then provide about six months of ongoing, structured mentoring.
 Volunteer opportunities include:

 - Rent a property to one of our participating families

 The Murphy Center for Hope is a resource center for individuals and families who are homeless or at risk of becoming homeless in Larimer County.
-More than a dozen agencies, including Homeless Gear, provide a wide range of services at the building: everything from basic-needs supplies to mental health, employment counseling and housing assistance.
-Homeless Gear is also the Managing Partner of the building.
+The Murphy Center is an initiative of Homeless Gear, but more than a dozen agencies, including Homeless Gear, provide a wide range of services at the building: everything from basic-needs supplies to mental health, employment counseling and housing assistance.
 To learn more about volunteer opportunities at the Murphy Center, click here.